openeuler-mirror/RISC-V/doc/tutorials/ospp-kernelci/doc/编写job和testcase.md

     #                                 # dir ./automated/linux/ltp/
     #   SKIPFILE: "http://people.linaro.org/~naresh.kamboju/skipfile"
     #   SKIPFILE: "skipfile-lkft.yaml" # yaml file that will be parsed with
     #                                  # skipgen.
-Must use "yaml" extention.
+Must use "yaml" extension.
     # NOTE: busybox wget may not work with https link so prefer to use http
     SKIPFILE: ""